Messi's father tells Spanish league his son is free to leave - WHIZ News

-Lionel Messi’s father sent a letter to the Spanish league on Friday saying his son is free to leave Barcelona immediately without having to pay the 700 million euro ($837 million) buyout clause.
+Adding uncertainty to Lionel Messi’s future, the Argentine great’s father sent a letter to the Spanish league on Friday saying his son is free to leave Barcelona immediately without having to pay the 700 million euro ($837 million) buyout clause.

 The letter comes a few days after the league said Messi was still under contract until June 2021 and could not leave without paying the penalty.